-Computer lag is a rather broad term.
-For some people, computer lag is defined by slow opening programs, apps running sluggishly, or devices not connecting.
-It doesn’t matter how you define it.
 Absolutely every computer will start to slow down eventually.
 Thankfully, a lot of these problems can be rectified.
 A lot of it you can do within the comfort of your own home too.
-In this blog post, we want to talk a little bit about computer repair on a computer that may be lagging a little bit.
+Let us see how to fix your computer lag.

 In some cases, an OS upgrade is what you need.
 Upgrading your system may help to iron out any bugs or issues which may be causing lag.
 Although, if you are jumping from one operating system to another and it is a major upgrade (i.e. Windows 7 to Windows 10), then make sure your computer can handle it.

 - Scan for viruses and malware

 Often, computer viruses and malware can slow your computer down.
 Again, this is an issue that you will be able to solve in the comfort of your own home.
 You can download a malware scanner that will help to root out any malicious software that may be slowing down your computer, or doing other sorts of unauthorized things (i.e. logging the keys that you press on your computer).
 This should actually help to solve most computer issues, particularly if you have a newer computer.